jantimon/i18n-next-demo/README.md

  }
 ```

-The custom SWC plugin @galaxus/swc-plugin-translation-importer searches for `__` calls in the source code and replaces them with a direct import to the transaltion.
+The custom SWC plugin @galaxus/swc-plugin-translation-importer searches for `__` calls in the source code and replaces them with a direct import to the translation.
 The import will be processed by a webpack loader to split the translations automatically.

 ```js
 __('greeting');